JanMiksovsky/blog/posts/2025/05-02 Concise expressions.md

 ---
-title: Write a very concise static site generator with Origami expression
+title: Write a very concise static site generator with Origami expressions
 ---

 Last year I created a sample blog called [#pondlife](https://pondlife.netlify.app/) to show how to create a basic blog in [Web Origami](https://weborigami.org/).
 Recently I rewrote that same blog three new ways, giving me four implementations to compare: